-A city I hadn’t put on the map before my little brother decided to spend there a semester, turned out to be one of the greatest discoveries of this 2016.
+A city I hadn’t put on the map before my little brother decided to spend there a semester, turned out to be one of the top Eastern European cities to visit.

 And, although in the beginning, I wanted to make it my base to explore Sibiu, Sighișoara, Brașov, Târgu Mureș, Bistriţa, Salina Turda, Bâlea Lake and the curvy Transfăgărășan road, that crosses the South part of the Carpathian Mountains, soon I realized that Transylvania roads take you places slowly.

-Can’t wait to go back to this lively city and make it my base for a while again to continue uncovering this unique region!
+Can’t wait to go back to Cluj Napoca and make it my base for a while again to continue uncovering this unique region!

 Just a stone throw away from the Bulgarian border and on the coast of the Black Sea, you will find Vama Veche, a little hippie beach town that has all the charm needed to suck you in for a few days (or weeks).
 Hitchhike from Bucharest and join the locals for their beach BBQs or their nightly bonfires!

 I’m a great fan of St Petersburg since my very first visit over 10 years ago.
-Russia’s second largest city is a fantastic place to visit and the more I go back there, the more I realise how much the city has to offer.
+Russia’s second-largest city is one of the best places to travel in Eastern Europe.
+The more I go back there, the more I realize how much the city has to offer.

-Sadly, the St Petersburg is not a cheap place to visit.
+Sadly, St Petersburg is one of the cheapest places to visit in Eastern Europe.
 But with Russia’s current economic situation, the city is extremely affordable.
-So my recommendation is for you to pack your bags and explore the city’s museums, amazing churches and diverse food scenes.
+So my recommendation is for you to pack your bags and explore the city’s museums, amazing churches, and diverse food scenes.

 It is such a beautiful part of Turkey and I could not say enough good things about it, if you are visiting it really should be on your list of things to do.

-If you like a vibrant city life, street art, festivals and most of all, good coffee, then you should put Lviv on your list!
-The city located in the western part of Ukraine attracts lots of visitors not only because of its historical architecture, but also because of cool vibes of contemporary art, roof top views, and hidden squares filled with the authentic bohemian atmosphere.
+Located in the western part of Ukraine, Lviv attracts lots of visitors not only because of its historical architecture, but also because of cool vibes of contemporary art, rooftop views, and hidden squares filled with the authentic bohemian atmosphere.

-Make sure you visit Lviv in summer time, when most of the art festivals take part in the town.
-Get ready for the city center full of live music, dancing and street performers.
-And last, but not least, make sure to visit their chocolate factory, and a few of the original cafes.
+Make sure you visit Lviv in the summertime when most of the art festivals take part in the town.
+Get ready for the city center full of live music, dancing, and street performers.
+And last, but not least, make sure to visit their chocolate factory and a few of the original cafes.